Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models

 Recent advances in imitation learning have facilitated the emergence of behavior foundation models (BFMs) designed for humanoid control \citep{peng2022ase,won2022physics,luo2023universal,tessler2024maskedmimicunifiedphysicsbasedcharacter}.
-These models, trained on large-scale human demonstration data, can generate diverse, naturalistic behaviors.
+These models, generate diverse behaviors when trained on large-scale human demonstration data.
 In this work, we focus on a specific type of BFM, which we call Goal-Conditioned Behavior Foundation Models (GC-BFMs).
 Methods such as Masked Trajectory Models and MaskedMimic fall into this category \citep{wu2023masked,tessler2024maskedmimicunifiedphysicsbasedcharacter}.
-These methods use transformer architectures that process sequences of tokenized goals----high-level objectives such as ``follow a path'' or ``reach with your right hand towards the object'' are mapped to embedding tokens that condition the model's behavior generation.
+These methods use transformer architectures that process sequences of tokenized goals --- high-level objectives such as ``follow a path'' or ``reach with your right hand towards the object'' are mapped to embedding tokens.
+These tokens condition the model's behavior generation.
 Specifically, we focus on MaskedMimic, which has manifested as a particularly effective framework, demonstrating robust zero-shot generalization (ability to handle new, unseen tasks without additional training) through its token-based goal conditioning mechanism.

-Despite MaskedMimic's proficiency in generating human-like motions from high-level goals, significant challenges persist in defining precise goal specifications, or prompts, for complex tasks.
-We observe that different aspects of a task are better suited to different forms of specification.
-Consider a game character tasked with walking to an object and striking it: the approach behavior is naturally expressed through goal-based directives (e.g., orienting the character's pelvis and head during locomotion), while the precise striking motion is more effectively defined through environment design (e.g., a reward for strike the target).
-The current approach of crafting precise goal descriptions (prompt engineering) often proves insufficient for tasks that combine such diverse objectives.
-This creates a fundamental gap between the model's ability to generate natural motions and the precise control needed for specialized tasks.